dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 <span class='red'>Have the right heroes.</span>

-I would invest in myself as much as I can.
+<span class='green'>I would invest in myself as much as I can.
 That's the best investment one could possibly make.
 Follow you passion.
-Whatever turns you on.
+Whatever turns you on. </span>

 Quotes
 ===========================